Jordan Spieth could become just the sixth man to win all four majors in the modern era

 Jordan Spieth Goes For Career Grand Slam At USPGA

-The 25-year-old is bidding to become just the sixth man to win the Career Grand Slam when he tees it up at Bellerive, with the Wanamaker Trophy the only one missing from his major cabinet.
+The 25-year-old is bidding to become just the sixth man to win the Career Grand Slam when he tees it up at Bethpage Black, with the Wanamaker Trophy the only one missing from his major cabinet.

 Spieth would join Tiger Woods, Jack Nicklaus, Gene Sarazen, Gary Player and Ben Hogan as modern slam winners, with Bobby Jones’ 1930 haul of the Open, US Open, British Amateur and US Amateur acknowledged as the original slam.

-Many people may simply rule Spieth out this week due to what has been his worst season in at least four years.
+Many people may simply rule Spieth out this week due to what has been the worst stretch of his career over the past couple of years.

 Related: Jordan Spieth What’s in the bag?